Fohdeesha/lab-docu/documentation/brocade-v8.md

 ip ssh permit-empty-passwd yes
 ```

-## If  Access Protection Is Required
+## If Access Protection IS Required
 If you do want to secure access to the switch, follow this section.
 If not, skip it.

 To secure the switch, we need to create an account - "root" can be any username string you wish: